Rent a boat Spain | Yacht charter

 The most important facts at a glance

-- In Spain, smaller boats can be rented without a boating licence under certain conditions (up to 5 metres in length and less than 15 hp).
+- In Spain, smaller boats can be rented without a boating licence if the boat is less than 5 metres in length and is less than 15 hp.

-- The best time to rent a boat in Spain is between April and October, as the weather conditions are ideal during these months.
+- The optimal period to rent a boat in Spain is from April to October, as the weather conditions are most favourable during these months.

 From Mallorca to Galicia: Discover the coasts of Spain by boat

-The Spanish coastline stretches for more than 6,000 kilometres and is a true paradise for boat lovers.
-Hiring a charter boat is not only a comfortable way of travelling, but above all an opportunity to discover the beauty of the country from a unique perspective.
-Regions such as the Balearic Islands with Mallorca, Ibiza and Menorca, the Costa Brava with its bays and cliffs, Denia with its maritime flair and the Galician Rías Baixas, which offer ideal conditions for sailing trips with their calm waters, are particularly popular.
+The Spanish coastline stretches for more than 6,000 kilometres and provides a true paradise for boat lovers.
+Chartering a boat offers not only a relaxing way of travelling and exploring, but also provides an opportunity to discover the beauty of the country from a new vantage point.
+Regions such as the Balearic Islands with Mallorca, Ibiza and Menorca, the Costa Brava with its bays and cliffs, Denia with its maritime charm and the Galician Rías Baixas, which offer ideal conditions for sailing trips with their calm waters, modern marinas and dramatic scenery are particularly popular areas to visit and explore.

-The selection of boats available in Spain is diverse, and particularly popular regions such as the Costa Brava offer numerous opportunities for a successful charter holiday.
+There is a wide and diverse selection of boats available in Spain, with popular regions such as the Costa Brava offering numerous opportunities for a memorable charter holiday.
 Whether you are a beginner or an experienced sailor, you can find the right charter boat at Happycharter.com.
-On our website, you can compare different options, find your dream boat and contact the provider directly - a reliable basis for an all-round successful trip.
+On our website, you can easily compare different options, find your dream boat and contact the provider directly - a reliable starting point for your unforgettable trip.

 Fantastic destinations for yacht charters in Spain

 The diversity of Spain’s coastal regions ensures that every boating holiday is unique.
-The Rías Baixas in the north-west of the country are particularly popular, an insider tip for quiet and natural sailing trips.
-The Costa Blanca also scores with its varied landscape and mild climate.
-The Balearic Islands, on the other hand, are famous for their lively atmosphere, their numerous anchor bays and their excellent infrastructure for boaters.
+The Rías Baixas in the north-west of the country are particularly popular, providing a superb backdrop for quiet and peaceful sailing trips.
+The Costa Blanca also scores highly with its varied landscape and mild climate.
+The Balearic Islands, on the other hand, are famous for their lively atmosphere and vibrant nightlife, numerous sheltered bays to anchor in and world-class infrastructure for boaters.

-Ibiza and Mallorca are particularly popular with yacht holidaymakers.
+Ibiza and Mallorca are a preferred destination for yacht holidaymakers.
 Both islands not only offer fantastic beaches, but also modern marinas with comprehensive services.
-Those who prefer a quieter holiday will find just the right ambience along the Costa Brava or in small bays on Menorca.
-Thanks to the many options in Spain, you can easily choose the route that suits your interests and experience, whether you prefer an active holiday or relaxed cruising.
+Those who prefer a quieter holiday will find the perfect ambience along the Costa Brava or in small bays on Menorca.
+Thanks to the many options in Spain, you can easily choose the route that suits your interests and experience, whether you prefer an active, exhilerating holiday or more relaxed cruising with shorter, sheltered stretches.

 On the water without a boating licence

-A great advantage for spontaneous holidaymakers is that it is possible to rent a boat in Spain without a boating licence.
-The prerequisite is that the boat is no longer than 5 metres and the engine does not exceed 15 hp.
-These licence-free options are particularly suitable for day trips on the water or short coastal tours.
-Alternatively, if you want more freedom but do not have a boating licence, you can rent a larger boat with a skipper.
-The number of boats that can be rented without a licence is large, so that even beginners have the opportunity to hire a boat and gain their first experience on the water.
+A great advantage for last-minute travellers is that you can rent a boat in Spain even if you don't have a boating licence.
+The prerequisite is that the boat must be no longer than 5 metres and the engine does not exceed 15 hp.
+These licence-free options are particularly suitable for those taking day trips on the water or for short coastal trips.
+There is a wide selection of boats available for hire in Spain that do not require a boating licence allowing newcomers to enjoy their boating adventure and gain experience on the water.
+Alternatively, if you prefer to hire a larger vessel but do not have a boating licence or formal qualifications, you have the option to charter a boat with a professional skipper.

 From sailing boats to luxury yachts: an overview of the most popular boat types

-The range of boat types in Spain is broad and offers the right option for every taste.
-Those looking for a classic sailing experience will find what they are looking for in a sailing boat: Models such as the Jeanneau 39i combine sporty elegance with comfort and are perfect for longer trips.
-Motorboats, on the other hand, impress with their speed and flexibility and are suitable for day trips or exploring remote stretches of coastline.
+Spain offers an impressive range of boat types to charter, with options for everyone and all budgets.
+Those looking for a classic sailing experience will find what they are looking for in a sailing yacht: Models such as the Jeanneau 39i combine refined elegance with comfort and are perfect for longer trips.
+Motorboats, on the other hand are suitable for day trips or for exploring more remote stretches of coastline, impressing with their speed and flexibility.
 Families or larger groups often opt for catamarans, which offer plenty of space and stability and are therefore particularly suitable for trips lasting several days with overnight stays on board.
-If you are looking for maximum comfort, you can also charter a luxury yacht that leaves nothing to be desired.
+Or if you are looking for maximum comfort, you can charter a luxury yacht that will meet every expectation.

-At Happycharter.com, you can filter suitable boats by brand, size, location and other criteria so that you can find the ideal boat for your planned holiday.
+At Happycharter.com, you can search for suitable boats by brand, size, location and other preferences to make sure you find the perfect boat for your upcoming holiday.

 Equipment and services for an unforgettable cruise

-Boat rental in Spain can be made even more varied with various extras.
-The charter company will provide you with additional water sports equipment on request - including snorkelling sets, SUP boards (stand-up paddleboards), wakeboards or even water skis.
-These extras provide fun and variety, e.g. during the mooring times in bays.
+Boat rental in Spain can be even more exciting thanks to a wide range of optional extras.
+The charter company will provide you with additional water sports equipment on request such as snorkelling sets, SUP boards (stand-up paddleboards), wakeboards or even water skis.
+These extras enhance your holiday experience, making your time moored or anchored in a bay even more enjoyable and entertaining.

-In addition, an experienced skipper can be booked for almost any boat, who knows the local waters, takes care of navigation and route planning and ensures safety on board.
-This is a comfortable and relaxed solution, especially for holidaymakers without a boating licence or with little experience.
+Additionally, an experienced skipper who knows the local waters can be booked for almost any boat to take care of navigation and route planning and safety on board.
+This option provides a stress-free, relaxed solution, ideal for holidaymakers without a boating licence or who have limited boating experience.

 The best time to charter a yacht in Spain

-The best time to hire a boat in Spain is from April to October.
+The best time to hire a boat in Spain is between April to October.
 During these months, the temperatures are pleasant, the winds are stable and there are plenty of hours of sunshine.
-While a mild 20 degrees Celsius prevails in spring, the thermometer regularly rises to 30 degrees in summer - perfect conditions for swimming breaks and sunbathing on board.
-The Costa Brava, Balearic Islands and Costa Blanca are particularly popular between June and August.
-Those travelling outside the high season not only benefit from lower prices, but also from less crowded marinas.
-The Balearic and Canary Islands also offer good sailing conditions all year round.
+While a mild 20 degrees Celsius prevails in spring, the thermometer regularly rises to 30 degrees in summer - perfect conditions for swimming breaks or sunbathing on board.
+The Costa Brava, Balearic Islands and Costa Blanca are particularly popular in the summer between June and August.
+Those travelling outside of the high season will benefit from lower prices and also from quieter marinas.
+The Balearic and Canary Islands offer great sailing conditions all year round.

 From arrival to mooring: how to make your charter holiday a success

-Spain offers an excellent nautical infrastructure with numerous marinas located along the entire Mediterranean coast and on the islands.
+Spain boasts a first-class nautical infrastructure with numerous marinas located along the entire Mediterranean coast and throughout its islands.
 Many harbours have modern facilities with electricity, water, sanitary facilities and supply options.
-On the Costa del Sol in particular, there are large harbours with over 1,000 berths.
-In the summer months, it is advisable to book moorings well in advance.
-Demand is particularly high in popular holiday destinations such as Ibiza and Mallorca.
+On the Costa del Sol in particular, there are many large harbours and marinas, some with over 1,000 berths.
+In the summer months, it is advisable to book your mooring in advance, with demand particularly high in popular holiday destinations such as Ibiza and Mallorca.
 If you are travelling spontaneously, you should consider smaller ports or less well-known regions.
-The north coast of Spain offers fewer marinas, but numerous sheltered bays that are ideal for individual route planning and discoveries away from the tourist crowds.
+While the north coast of Spain offers fewer marinas, it compensates with the option to moor in its numerous sheltered bays that provide unique locations and opportunities for exploration away from the tourist crowds.

 Good preparation for a dream cruise

 Good preparation is crucial for a successful boating holiday.
-If you want to be on the safe side, you should book smaller boats around two to three months in advance, especially during the summer months.
-Also make sure that the safety equipment on board is complete: life jackets, first aid kit, signalling devices and a functioning communication system are all part of the basic equipment.
-Observe the applicable speed limits, especially in harbour areas and near the coast.
-It is forbidden to dispose of rubbish at sea, so take your rubbish ashore and help protect the marine environment.
+If you want to be on the safe side, smaller boats should be booked around two to three months in advance, especially during the popular summer months.
+When you board your yacht or motorboat, it’s important to check that the safety equipment on board is in place and in good working order: life jackets, first aid kit, signalling devices and a reliable communication system are all part of a boat’s basic equipment.
+Once underway, always adhere to any applicable speed limits, especially in harbour areas and near the coastline.
+Disposing of rubbish at sea is forbidden, so always take your waste ashore to help protect and preserve the marine environment.

-With its variety of coasts, islands, bays and marinas, Spain is perfect for a boating holiday, regardless of whether you are planning a weekend adventure, a family trip or an extended cruise.
-The hire prices are fair, the range of boats is huge and you can experience a lot even without a boating licence.
-Added to this is the Mediterranean hospitality, which makes every yachting holiday something special.
-Whether sporty with a sailing boat, relaxed with a catamaran or luxurious with a motor yacht, in Spain everyone will find the right boat to rent for their dream holiday on the water.
+With its variety of coastal scenery, islands, bays and marinas to explore, Spain is perfect for a boating holiday, whether you are planning a weekend adventure, a family trip or an extended cruise.
+Charter prices are fair, the range of boats is huge and there are many options available even if you don't have a boating licence.
+Added to this is the renowned Mediterranean hospitality, which makes every yachting holiday unforgettable.
+Whether you’ve chosen an exhilerating sailing boat, a relaxing catamaran or a luxury motor yacht, in Spain you'll find the perfect boat to rent for any dream holiday on the water.

 Frequently asked questions